 - produced by skilled workmanship using purest colour pigments

 - also environmentally compatible, permeable and healthy

 Private customers can purchase the extraordinary poLyChro® Le Corbusier paints in Germany from numerous partners, and commercial customers directly from KEIM Germany.
-They are are also distributed through our subsidiaries in France, Italy, the Netherlands, Austria and Switzerland.
+They are are also distributed through our subsidiaries in the Netherlands, Belgium, Austria and Switzerland.
 There is also a "Les Couleurs® - Le Corbusier design network".
 “Les Couleurs Suisse AG" guards the treasure from Le Corbusier's oeuvre: "LA Polychromie Architecturale".
 The colour collection is made available exclusively to selected partners for implementation into particularly high-quality design products.